aragon/aragon-court/docs/4-entry-points/3-disputes-manager.md

-## 4.2.
-Court
+## 4.3.
+Disputes Manager

-The `Court` module is in charge of handling all the disputes-related behavior.
+The `DisputesManager` module is in charge of handling all the disputes-related behavior.
 This is where disputes are created and appealed.
-It is also in charge of executing the associated `Arbitrables` once the dispute has been finished, and to settle all the parties involved in the dispute.
+It is also in charge of computing the final ruling for each dispute, and to settle the rewards and penalties of all the parties involved in the dispute.

-### 4.2.1.
+### 4.3.1.
 Constructor

 - **Actor:** Deployer account
 - **Inputs:**